f3mboy-phoenix/skyblkone/sbz_progression/quests/Pipeworks_and_fluid_transport.md

 ### Text

 Autocrafters automatically craft.
-You can make them craft as fast as possible, but they consume more power depending on the current crafts/s.
+You can make them craft as fast as possible, but they consume more power depending on the current crafts.

 ### Meta